wethegit/sweet-potato/README.md

         a(href=item.url)= item.label
 ```

-## Static assets
-All files inside a `public/` directory in the root of the project are considered static and will be copied over to the `build/` directory.
-It's the perfect place to add fonts, images, videos and any other file that should be public.
-You should also add any `.css` or `.js` files that doesn't have to be pre-processed.
-The [sweet-potato-cooker](https://github.com/wethegit/sweet-potato/blob/main/cooker/README.md#compressing-and-optimizing-assets) also offers a way to optimize your images.

 ## Javascript
 All `.js` files will be transpiled and bundled with [esbuild](https://esbuild.github.io/) with the assumption that you are supporting modern browsers that have support for [ESM](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).
 Files outside the `pages/` folder won't generate an output but they will still be prettified and linted.